crocotelementry/F1_GO/README.md

   * Gorilla Web Toolkit Mux
   * Redigo, a Go client for the Redis database. *Make sure this is up and running before starting F1_GO*
   * Go-MySQL-Driver, A MySQL-Driver for Go's database/sql package
+  * Color, a ANSI color package to output colorized or SGR defined output to the standard output.

 ---------------------------------------